L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 - Chapter three investigates Self-Sovereign Identity software solutions, blockchains and the application layer which could sit on top.
 - Chapter four looks at government datasets and data flows and how they could be implemented through a SSI foundation.
 - Chapter five summarises the findings.

-Questions: What is your identity?
-How do you prove your identity?
-How do you trust another person's identity?
-How does the government use your identity?
-How does the government user your data to provide services?

 # Chapter One: The Evolution of Identity